-Jangchub Choeling Nunnery is a Tibetan Nunnery located in Mundgod, in southern India.
-It is located between two of the largest monasteries in India: Drepung and Gaden.
-Jangchub Choeling is one of the most recently built nunneries in India.
+Jangchub Choeling Nunnery is a Buddhist Center in Mundgod,Southern India.
+It is located between two of the largest monasteries in India, Drepung and Gaden.
+Jangchub Choeling came into existence from 1987.

 LIVING CONDITIONS HAVE IMPROVED